mars-platform-team/devportal-docs/docs/beta-testing/testing-guide.md

 #### Stop Application
 - [ ] Click "Stop" button
 - [ ] Confirm stop action
-- [ ] Track the operation status
+- [ ] Wait for operation to complete (watch status indicator)
 - [ ] Verify all instances shut down
 - [ ] Confirm application still appears in list (not deleted)
 - [ ] Check that routes return an error (app is stopped)

 #### Start Application
 - [ ] Click "Start" button (on a stopped app)
-- [ ] Track operation to completion
+- [ ] Wait for operation to complete (watch status indicator)
 - [ ] Verify instances start running
 - [ ] Confirm application becomes accessible

 #### Scale Application
 - [ ] Find the scaling control (slider, input, or menu)
 - [ ] Increase instance count (e.g., 1 → 3)
-- [ ] Track scaling operation
+- [ ] Wait for scaling to complete (watch status indicator)
 - [ ] Verify the correct number of instances are running
 - [ ] Decrease instance count (e.g., 3 → 1)
 - [ ] Confirm instances scale down correctly
 - [ ] Try scaling to 0 (should stop the app)

 **What to verify:**
-- Each action returns an operation ID
-- You can track progress of each operation
-- Operations complete successfully within reasonable time
+- Operations complete successfully within a reasonable time (duration depends on instance count and environment)
 - Application behaves as expected after each action
 - Clear error messages if something fails

 ---

-### Creating and Deleting Applications
+### Deleting Applications

-#### Create New Application (Developer/Lead/Admin Only)
-- [ ] Click "Create Application" or "New App" button
-- [ ] Enter application name (must be unique in environment)
-- [ ] Select or enter chart version
-- [ ] Provide initial configuration (environment variables, instance count, etc.)
-- [ ] Submit and receive operation ID
-- [ ] Track creation progress
-- [ ] Verify new app appears in application list
-- [ ] Confirm app is accessible at its routes

 #### Delete Application (Lead/Admin Only)
 - [ ] Select an application you can delete
 - [ ] Click "Delete" button
 - [ ] Read deletion warning carefully
 - [ ] Confirm deletion
-- [ ] Track deletion operation
+- [ ] Wait for deletion to complete (watch status indicator)
 - [ ] Verify app is removed from list
 - [ ] Confirm routes are no longer accessible